BonoboPLC/lojjo_wiki/administration/games/raffle.md

 ### Fixed No. of Winners

-Alternatively you can set a fixed number of winners, i.e. 5 winners, regardless of the number of entries.
+Alternatively, you can set a fixed number of winners, i.e. 5 winners, regardless of the number of entries.

-Meaning that if a 1,000 entries were in the game, there is only 5 prizes, which will continue to grow as more players join.
+Meaning that regardless of the number of entries in the game 10 or 1,000 , there will still be only 5 prizes, each of which will continue to grow as more players join.

 > **Usage Note:** If a Tournament pays 5 and has 2,500 entries, then the prize allocation table corresponding to 5 winners will be used.
 {.is-success}